Recursive digital filter design

 yulewalk designs recursive IIR digital filters using a least-squares fit to a specified frequency response.

 f is a vector of frequency points, specified in the range between 0 and 1, where 1 corresponds to half the sample frequency (the Nyquist frequency).
-The first point of f must be 0 and the last point 1, with all intermediate points in increasing order.
+The first point of f must be 0 and the last point 1.
+All intermediate points must be in increasing order.
 Duplicate frequency points are allowed, corresponding to steps in the frequency response.

 m is a vector containing the desired magnitude response at the points specified in f.